johnmiller1963/resume/README.md

 Initially the CDN sources for Bootstrap js and Bootstrap sytle were of different version numbers
 - Corrected and documented above
-Popperjs and Font-awesome were not at the latest version available and came from different sources
+Popper.js and Font-awesome were not at the latest version available and came from different sources
 - Corrected and documented above
 The on small screens, history.html page had content overflowing to the right
-- Corrected by implementing a proper container-row-col structure 30-40 images has a missing or not completed 'alt' tags
+- Corrected by implementing a proper container-row-col structure 30-40 images had missing or not completed 'alt' tags
 - Corrected
 On the history page the Emma Bridgewater logo is orange and does not look good with the :hover effect which styles the button background orange
 - I have created a new white replacement logo, but javascript is the only way to chnage the image on hover and is beyond my capabilities at this point.
 This is an outstanding issue that will be resolved in a later release.